unission/parser/README.md

 # parser
-List of abiturients parser for unission
+List of applicants parser for unission